theforeman/forklift/docs/development.md

 ## Development Environment Deployment

-A Katello development environment can be deployed on CentOS 6 or 7.
+A Katello development environment can be deployed on CentOS 7.
 Ensure that you have followed the steps to setup Vagrant and the libvirt plugin.
 There are a variety of useful development environment options that should or can be set when creating a development box.
 These options are designed to configure your environment ready to use your own fork, and create pull requests.
 To create a development box:

-  1. Copy `boxes.d/99-local.yaml.example` to `boxes.d/99-local.yaml`.
+  1. Copy `vagrant/boxes.d/99-local.yaml.example` to `vagrant/boxes.d/99-local.yaml`.
 If you already have a `99-local.yaml`, you can copy the entries in `99-local.yaml.example` to your `99-local.yaml`.
   2. Now, replace `<my_github_username>` with your github username
   3. Fill in any ansible options, examples:
     * `foreman_devel_github_push_ssh`: Force git to push over SSH when HTTPS remote is configured